 The Holidays San Francisco

-The holiday season is a complicated personal time of introspection and multi-cultural rejoicing and introspection in San Francisco and elsewhere.
+The holiday season is a complicated personal time of introspection and multi-cultural rejoicing in San Francisco and elsewhere.
 It is not only Christmas, but also Kwanzaa, and Hanukkah, or simply “the Holidays” for citizens who prefer to avoid any overlay of religion.
 The end of another year can provoke profound sadness, an awareness of life passing and some dreams unrealized, as well as joy.

 All citizens can agree, however, that December 21, the day of the winter solstice, is the darkest day of the year.
 Some welcome relief with cheerful illumination lies ahead, on some level.
 The prospect is uplifting and hopeful.